autoplot/documentation/javadoc/org/das2/qds/BundleDataSet.md

-# org.das2.qds.BundleDataSetcreate a higher rank dataset with dim 1 being a bundle dimension.
-Each
+# org.das2.qds.BundleDataSet

- dataset must have the same length.
+create a higher rank dataset with dim 1 being a bundle dimension.
+Each dataset must have the same length.

  Note this was created before BUNDLE_1 and bundle descriptor datasets were